Oatmeal Pumpkin Dutch Baby Pancake

 - You can reduce the calories in your pumpkin Dutch baby by using a cooking spray instead of butter, but it will have a slightly different texture.

 There are a few reasons why.
-Like a soufflé, it's normal for a Dutch Baby to deflate shortly after coming out of the oven.
+Like a soufflé, it's normal for a Dutch baby to deflate shortly after coming out of the oven.
 Also, because of the pumpkin puree and oat flour, this version doesn't get as puffed up as the classic.
 However, if it never puffed up at all, it could be because your oven wasn't quite hot enough.
 Make sure you are keeping the oven closed as much as possible to retain the heat.

 The batter can be made up to 24 hours ahead, just be sure to thoroughly whisk it before cooking.
-A cooked Dutch Baby can also be sliced and frozen into wedges to eat at a later time.
+A cooked Dutch baby can also be sliced and frozen into wedges to eat at a later time.
 Reheat in the toaster oven or microwave.

 Did you LOVE this recipe?
-Please leave a star ⭐️ rating and comment to let other readers know!
-I absolutely love hearing from you and do my best to answer all questions and comments.
-I love seeing your creations so please tag me on Instagram @ColeyCooks!
+Please leave a star ⭐️ rating and comment and tag your creations @ColeyCooks on Instagram!

 Want to Save This Recipe?